-Most “AI agents” still end as text.
+Most "AI agents" act like eager interns who only speak text.
 OpenClaw is different.
-It is a local-first personal assistant today, and it makes the arc obvious: agents become a managed enterprise service with approvals, policy, audit logs, and operator control.
+It is a local-first personal assistant today, and it makes the arc obvious: agents become a managed enterprise service with the same rigor we apply to databases.

-Scripts are fast until they hit the messy parts.
+Scripts are fast until the real world hits them.

-Run a Gateway.
-Route messages from the channels you already use.
-Maintain sessions.
-Expose typed tools.
-Put policy in front of those tools.
-Schedule runs.
+Run a Gateway to route messages from the channels you already use.
+It maintains sessions and exposes typed tools—putting actual policy in front of them so you maintain control.
+Then schedule the runs.

-The docs position the Gateway as a control plane you supervise like a service.
+The docs position the Gateway as a control plane supervised like a deployment pipeline.
 Gateway runbook

-And they treat tools as first-class, with allowlists and profiles you can set globally or per agent.
+And they treat tools as first-class, with allowlists and profiles set globally or per agent.
 Tools

 The arc is familiar: Postgres → RDS

 Postgres started as something you ran yourself.
-Powerful, but the hidden tax was constant.
-Backups, upgrades, failover, monitoring.
+It was powerful, but the hidden tax was constant: backups, upgrades, failover, monitoring.

 Then managed services showed up.
 You still get Postgres.
-You stop spending your best people on the undifferentiated work around it.
+You stop spending your best people on the undifferentiated heavy lifting around it.

 Amazon’s positioning for RDS for PostgreSQL is basically that.
 Launch quickly, automated backups, and higher availability patterns like Multi-AZ.
 Amazon RDS for PostgreSQL